illi4/stock-screener/README.md

 NASDAQ / ASX stocks bullish screener.

-Stock shortlisting logic uses the following conditions:
+Stock shortlisting logic uses the following conditions depending on the method:

+**MRI**
 - Daily higher candle closes above bodies of the previous 5 daily candles and is green
 - Bullish [MRI](https://tonevays.com/indicator) indicator value on the daily timeframe
 - Bullish MRI indicator on the weekly timeframe